WJCHumble/fmr/README.md

 Features:

 - Create a monorepo template project
-- Use pnpm to install the dependencies of a specified range of packages
+- Use pnpm as a package manager
 - Use turborepo to preform multiple package script tasks
 ## Install